Iron ore spot prices have shown mixed results this week. Some analysts arguing that prices would stay positive after gains earlier in this week.

 With demand set to spike, now is a good time to think about investing.
-Expert analyst for Markets & Money Jason Stevenson gives his ‘Top 10 Australian mining stocks’ in his free report to get you started.
+Expert analyst for Markets & Money Jason Stevenson gives his ‘Top 10 Australian mining stocks’ in his free report to get you started in 2019.

 Will Iron ore price forecasts reflect reality?

 The jury is still out on whether forecasts will reflect reality in iron ore prices.
 This is because it will most likely come down to Chinese policy makers and whether they choose to generate economy growth in grips of a trade war with thee us, which is quickly reaching boiling point.

 There are downside and upside risks present for China.
 Downside risks emerge through the ongoing trade tension with the US and a slowing global economy.